<< <%SKIN-STRTRANS-SYNTOC%> >>

 One special instance of a journal entry is an opening balances transaction.
 That is entered on a variation of this window, but you do not get there in the same way.
 See Entering Opening Balances for details.

 You use the Actions ⇒ Journal Entries menu option, or the Journal Entries quick link on the main window, to bring up the list of all of your prior journal entries.
-From there, clicking New brings up a blank window for entering a new journal entry, or clicking Edit brings up a window to edit an existing journal entry, and clicking Duplicate brings up a duplicate of an existing journal entry, with the Date and Journal Entry # cleared so it can be a new one.
+From there, clicking New brings up a blank window for entering a new journal entry, clicking Edit brings up a window to edit an existing journal entry, and clicking Duplicate brings up a duplicate of an existing journal entry, with the Date and Journal Entry # cleared so it can be a new one.
 The following is an example of a new journal entry:

 You can also get to this window, but set to be read-only (i.e. you can't change anything) by pressing Ctrl+Shift+J, or picking View as Journal Entry from the right-click popup menu, in any register window, for non-journal entry transactions.
 That allows you to see any saved transaction in a more formal accounting view, as debits and credits.